 Complete the online Nomination form and submit the following information:

-- Artist’s Statement: describe why the nominee should be considered for the award and (max 500 words):
+- Describe why the nominee should be considered for the award and (maximum 500 words).

 - If NOT a self-nomination, the nominator should write about the above on behalf of the artist and provide a description of how he/she knows the nominee.